Equidistribution of realizable Steinitz classes for cyclic Kummer extensions: Introduction

-\begin{thm} Let $K$ be a number field containing all $\ell$-th roots of unity and let $\mc C \in \Cl(K)^{\frac{\ell-1}{2}}$, the subgroup of $\frac{\ell-1}{2}$ powers in $\Cl(K)$.
-Then \end{thm} This is a meaningful improvement on Foster's result because a positive density of extensions with a given Galois group have wild ramification.
+\end{thm} This is a meaningful improvement on Foster's result because a positive density of extensions with a given Galois group have wild ramification.
+It is also an improvement of of Bekyel's result as we have replaced $\St(\O_L)^2$ with $\St(\O_L)$.
 To the best of our knowledge, this is the first complete equidistribution result for Kummer extensions of any prime degree.

 We now give an outline of the paper.
 In Section \ref{SFRQ}, we will first give a formula for determining the Steinitz class of an extension $K(\sqrt[\ell]{\gamma})$ over $K$ in terms of $\gamma$.
-Then we will specify to the $\ell=2$ case and outline our method of enumerating $\ell$-Kummer extensions.
-In Section \ref{PK}, we will give some preliminary results on relative discriminants and parametrization of $\Z/\ell\Z$ extensions.
-We use this parametrization for the $\ell=2$ case in Section \ref{QE} to prove the equidistribution result for quadratic extensions.
-After that, we will extend our methods to prove the general $\Z/\ell\Z$ case in a similar but slightly more complicated way in Section \ref{KE}.
-Section \ref{GTL} contains a basic group theory lemma that we needed for our proofs in Section \ref{KE}, but could not find a convenient reference for.
+We will also outline our method of proving the main equidistribution result.
+In Section \ref{PK}, we justify the validity of this method.
+This involves giving some preliminary results on relative discriminants, on parametrization of $\Z/\ell\Z$ extensions, and on counting $\ell$-power-free ideals satisfying certain ideal class conditions.
+We prove the Steinitz class formula in Section \ref{FS}.
+In Section \ref{KE}, we give the proof of equidistribution of Steinitz classes.

+Our methods can be extended to extensions with more general abelian Galois groups.
+We are currently investigating similar equidistribution results for elementary-$\ell$ extensions and for cyclic $m$-extensions for $m$ not necessarily prime.
+We will report our results in future papers.